smaxigt/TheMaze-GCPCourse/README.md

 Let's embark on creating a Cloud Function.
 To streamline the process, we'll initiate a new Git repository named "cloudF".
 Our primary objective is to develop a simple Cloud Function that responds with "Hello, World".
 Setting up this function can be intricate, so we'll start there.
 Once you've successfully implemented the Cloud Function and grasp its functionality, you can integrate it into your application as needed.

 Within the "cloudF" repository, we'll require a "cloudbuild.yaml" file and a folder containing the function.
 Notably, we can omit the Dockerfile for the Cloud Function.
-Feel free to try to create the structure of the "cloudbuild.yaml" file by urself or googling. if further assistance is needed, reference the "cloud-functions" folder in the GitHub repository.
+Feel free to try to create the structure of the "cloudbuild.yaml" file by urself or googling. if further assistance is needed, reference the "cloudF" folder in the GitHub repository.

 ### Cloud Functions API